GluuFederation/docs-gg-prod/docs/source/tutorials/uma-claim-gathering-tutorial.md

 ![Flow chart](../img/15_uma_flow.png)

 ## Pre-requisites

+- Gluu Gateway 4.0: This is our UMA Resource Server (RS), where policies are enforced, a.k.a. the Policy Enforcement Point (PEP).
+[Install Gluu Gateway](../installation.md)

 - Gluu Server 4.0: This is our UMA Authorization Server (AS), where policies are stored and evaluated, a.k.a. the Policy Decision Point (PDP).
 [Install Gluu](https://gluu.org/docs/ce/4.0/installation-guide/install-ubuntu/)

-- Gluu Gateway 4.0: This is our UMA Resource Server (RS), where policies are enforced, a.k.a. the Policy Enforcement Point (PEP).
-[Install Gluu Gateway](../installation.md)

-- Deploy the simple [Python CGI script demo app](https://github.com/GluuFederation/gluu-gateway/tree/version_4.0/gg-demo) on any CGI-enabled server.
+- Python CGI script demo app: This is our UMA Requesting Party (RqP), which will be making authentication and authorization requests on behalf of the user.
+Installation instructions [below](#demo-app-configuration-rqp)

+- Protected API: In our demo, we are using a demo Node.js App.

-## Gluu Gateway Configuration
+## Gluu Gateway configuration (RS)

 !!!
 Note
     The GG UI is only available on localhost.
 Since it is on a remote machine, we need SSH port forwarding to reach the GG UI.
 Plugin configuration can be done either via REST calls or via the Gluu Gateway web interface.